XVORD/Aerolyze/README.md

 The system performed effectively in detecting hazardous gases and delivering real-time notifications, with smooth interaction between the leaf and root nodes during testing.
 However, some performance limitations were noted, including occasional delays or failures in notification delivery due to API server load and variations in response time under different environmental conditions.
 These findings suggest areas for improvement in notification handling and system responsiveness to enhance reliability in more dynamic real-world scenarios.

 # V. Conclusion and Future Work
+Aerolyze is an advanced solution designed to enhance household safety by detecting hazardous gas leaks using the MQ-2 sensor and IoT technology.
+It monitors gases like LPG and carbon monoxide, which can pose significant health risks.
+The system uses the ESP32 microcontroller, a mesh network for communication, and a dual-alert mechanism (buzzer and LED) to notify users when dangerous gas levels are detected.
+Real-time notifications are sent via WhatsApp, keeping users informed even when away from home.

+The software is structured into the Leaf Program and Root Program, which handle data collection, processing, and communication.
+The system uses FreeRTOS for efficient task management and scalability.
+Integration with IoT and mesh networking ensures seamless communication and real-time alerts.
+Testing showed that Aerolyze effectively detects gas leaks and meets functional requirements.
+However, further improvements in notification reliability and response time would enhance the system's performance in diverse environments.

 ## Documentation